Guidance for Authors

 Authors are not charged any fees for publishing in the IASSIST Quarterly.

 Guidance about required formatting of articles is provided in the author template, linked in the Author Guidelines section of the Submissions page.
 Manuscripts that do not use the template will be returned for authors to convert to the proper format.
-Please be aware that the "placeholder" text of the template contains important formatting information.
+Please be aware that the "placeholder" text of the template contains important formatting information and also instructions for how to upload revisions following peer review.

 Note about Privacy & the Right to Be Forgotten